 Diazolidinyl urea is a well-studied and widely used preservative.
 However, due to its formaldehyde-releasing mechanism, some researchers consider it a potential carcinogen and a genotoxic agent.
 There are many reports of sensitization, including contact dermatitis and other allergic reactions.

-Methylparaben is a methyl ester of p-hydroxybenzoic acid, a widely used broad-spectrum preservative used in personal care products, pharmaceuticals, and some foods.
-It is colorless and odorless, compatible with a wide range of cosmetic ingredients.
+Propylparaben is a propyl ester of p-hydroxybenzoic acid, a widely used broad-spectrum preservative used in personal care products, pharmaceuticals, and some foods.